The Shadow of the Sun

 Quick quotes

-Like all the best reporters, the Pole's greatest strength lies in his ability to capture the human experience.
+Like all the best reporters, the Pole's greatest talent is his ability to capture the essence of the people he meets.